shannee-07/Documentation/OMS/Services/createReturn.md

 ### Ship From validation

 Validates Contact Mechanisms.
-The code retrieves the ship from information and the postal address associated with it
+The code retrieves the ship from information and the postal address associated with it.

+It checks if the postal address has an `externalId` or a `contactMechId`.
+If the postal address has an `externalId`, the code verifies if there is a contact mech with the given `externalId` in the system.
+If no such contact mech exists, an error message is added to the error list.

+If the postal address has a `contactMechId`, the code verifies if there is a contact mech with the given `contactMechId` in the system.
+If no such contact mech exists, an error message is added to the error list.

 ```java
 if (UtilValidate.isNotEmpty(shipFrom)) {